 Planning support

 Curriculum planning is a key phase in designing effective teaching and learning for students.
-Effective planning involves teachers and leaders organising and bringing together the relevant curriculum content, the 'what to teach’; effective teaching strategies, the 'how to teach’; and assessment designed to feedback on, and measure learning.
+Effective planning involves teachers, instructional leaders and school leaders organising and bringing together the relevant curriculum content, the 'what to teach’; using effective teaching strategies, the 'how to teach’; and ensuring assessment is designed to measure learning and provide targeted feedback.

 Your state or territory curriculum and assessment authority or board provides specific planning guidance.
 While most schools already have planning documents that they use, guidance may be sought from the following resources, whether planning a whole-school scope and sequence, units of work or individual lessons.